Gregory V. Larnell, PhD

 1040 W. Harrison St. (M/C 147), Chicago, IL 60607

-Dr. Larnell teaches undergraduate and graduate courses in the College of Education across curricular and degree programs (including in the general education program): Introduction to Urban Education; STEM, Education, and Society; Teaching and Learning Elementary Mathematics in the Urban Classroom; Research on the Learning of Mathematics; Research on the Mathematics Teachers and Teaching; and Curriculum and Teaching.
+Dr. Larnell develops and teaches undergraduate and graduate courses in the College of Education across curricular and degree programs (including in the general education program): Introduction to Urban Education; STEM, Education, and Society; Teaching and Learning Elementary Mathematics in the Urban Classroom; Research on the Learning of Mathematics; Research on the Mathematics Teachers and Teaching; and Curriculum and Teaching.
 He also serves in multiple service capacities locally, institutionally, nationally, and internationally, including faculty mentoring programs; ad-hoc reviewing for the National Science Foundation, Journal for Research in Mathematics Education, American Educational Research Journal, The Urban Review (among others); and an invited member of the National Council for Teachers of Mathematics Research Committee and the American Educational Research Journal editorial board.

 Barajas-López, F. & Larnell, G.V.
 (2019).
 Unpacking the link between equitable teaching practices and Standards for Mathematical Practice: Equity for whom and under what conditions?
 Journal for Research in Mathematics Education, 50(4), 349-361.

 Larnell, G.V.
 (2019).
 To view mathematics through a lens darkly: A critical race analysis of mathematical proficiency.
 In C. C. Jett & J. Davis (Eds.), Critical Race Theory in Mathematics Education (pp).
 New York, NY: Routledge.

 Larnell, G. V. & Bullock, E. C. (2018).
 A socio-spatial framework for urban mathematics education: Considering equity, social justice, and the spatial turn.
 In T. Bartell (Ed.), Toward equity and social justice in mathematics education(pp. 43-57).
 Dordrecht, The Netherlands: Springer.